mpolacek/lists/1001-albums.md

 - [ ] 97.
 The Kinks - Something Else by the Kinks
 - [X] 98.
 Donovan - Sunshine Superman (1967)
 - [ ] 99.
 Merle Haggard - I'm a Lonesome Fugitive (1967)
 - [ ] 100.
-Are You Experienced? - The Jimi Hendrix Experience
+The Jimi Hendrix Experience - Are You Experienced?
 - [ ] 101.
 The Electric Prunes (Album)
 - [ ] 102.
 Loretta Lynn - Don't Come Home a Drinkin' (With Lovin' on Your Mind)
 - [ ] 103.
 Shivkumar Sharma - Call of the Valley (1967)
 - [ ] 104.
 The Velvet Underground, White Light/White Heat (1968)
 - [ ] 105.
 Axis: Bold as Love (The Jimi Hendrix Experience, 1967)
 - [ ] 106.
-Aretha Franklin, I Never Loved a Man the Way I Love You (1967)
+Aretha Franklin - I Never Loved a Man the Way I Love You (1967)
 - [ ] 107.
-The Rolling Stones : Beggars Banquet
+The Rolling Stones - Beggars Banquet
 - [ ] 108.
 Traffic - Traffic (1968)
 - [ ] 109.
 The Incredible String Band - The Hangman's Beautiful Daughter (1968)
 - [ ] 110.
 The Kinks - The Kinks Are the Village Green Preservation Society
 - [ ] 111.
 Ravi Shankar - The Sounds of India (1968)
 - [ ] 112.
 Os Mutantes - Os Mutantes (1968)
 - [ ] 113.
-The Jimi Hendrix Experience, Electric Ladyland (1968)
+The Jimi Hendrix Experience - Electric Ladyland (1968)
 - [ ] 114.
 Leonard Cohen - Songs of Leonard Cohen
 - [ ] 115.
-Johnny Cash, at Folsom Prison (1968)
+Johnny Cash - At Folsom Prison (1968)
 - [ ] 116.
 Laura Nyro - Eli and the Thirteenth Confession
 - [ ] 117.
-Aretha Franklin, Lady Soul (1968)
+Aretha Franklin - Lady Soul (1968)
 - [ ] 118.
 Blue Cheer - Vincebus Eruptum (1968)
 - [ ] 119.
 The Byrds - The Notorious Byrd Brothers
 - [ ] 120.
-Big Brother and the Holding Company, Cheap Thrills (1968)
+Big Brother and the Holding Company - Cheap Thrills (1968)
 - [ ] 121.
 United States of America - S/T
 - [ ] 122.
 Dr. John the Nighttripper - Gris-Gris
 - [ ] 123.
 Iron Butterfly - In-A-Gadda-Da-Vida